-The 2011 writing assessment was the first NAEP writing computer-based assessment (WCBA) and was developed under a new framework.
+The 2011 writing assessment was the first NAEP writing computer-based assessment (WCBA) and was developed under a new framework assessing writing.
 This framework recognizes the significant role that computers play in the writing process and organizes writing content into three communication categories: to persuade, in order to change the reader’s point of view or affect the reader’s action; to explain, in order to expand the reader’s understanding; and to convey experience (real or imagined), in order to communicate individual and imagined experiences to others.
 The framework also outlines what writing knowledge and skills students should have to reach Basic, Proficient, and Advanced achievement.
-Survey questionnaires, administered to students, teachers, and school administrators who participate in a writing assessment, are used to collect and report contextual information about students’ learning experience in and out of the classroom.
+The assessment is administered as a digitally based assessment.
+Survey questionnaires, administered to students, teachers, and school administrators who participate in a writing assessment, are used to collect and report contextual information about students’ K-12 education and learning experience in and out of the classroom.

-Student performance on the NAEP writing assessment is presented in two ways: scale scores and achievement levels.
+Academic achievement in writing is presented in two ways on The Nations's Report Card: scale scores and NAEP achievement levels.

 Item maps illustrate how specific writing knowledge and skills correspond to different NAEP achievement levels.
-Item maps answer the question, "What assessment questions were likely to be answered correctly by students performing at the Basic, Proficient, and Advanced achievement levels?”
+Item maps answer the question, "What does it mean for students to be at